 6. Dr. Gachet and the Gang

 This is a gossip which doesn’t regard only the Impressionists – but it is a good one to.
-You probably recognize Dr. Paul Gachet – yes, the one who you may know from Van Gogh‘s life.
-Gachet was homeopathic doctor and artist with whom van Gogh resided following a spell in an asylum at Saint-Rémy-de-Provence.
-He took care of Van Gogh during the final months of his life.
+You probably recognize Dr. Paul Gachet – yes, the one who you may know from Van Gogh‘s work.
+Gachet was homeopathic doctor and artist with whom Van Gogh resided following a spell in an asylum at Saint-Rémy-de-Provence.
+He took care of Vincent during the final months of his life.
 And he also helped with giving birth of the second Monet’s and Camille’s son, Jean.
 He was also a friend of Renoir, Pissarro and Cézanne.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.